The Top Ten Topical Skin Treatments To Use With Light Therapy

 Should You Use a Topical Skin Treatment Before LED Light Therapy?
 During?
 After?

-You should not use any type of skin lotion, cream, or serum before or during light therapy.
+You typically don't need to use any type of skin lotion, cream, or serum before or during light therapy.
 This is true whether you are using an acne mask, wand, light panel, or any other device.
+Except, like mentioned above, in cases where you have been advised by a dermatologist.

 Light therapy is most effective when there is nothing between your skin and the light being radiated upon it.
 Topical skin treatments can create a barrier.
 Some creams, makeup, and sunscreens may even contain ingredients that are light reflective and prevent your skin from absorbing light optimally.